ComputeCanada/DC-shell_automation/README.md

 ###Windows
 ---

 Windows is its own operating system with its own development history and as a result it has something that _looks_ like BASH but that isn't, the Command Prompt.
 So, we'll need to install a program that emulates BASH on Windows.
-They're are more than a few options for this but we're going to recommend the [home, portable edition of MobaXterm](http://download.mobatek.net/10220170312132617/MobaXterm_Portable_v10.2.zip).
-The portable edition installs everything in one folder, making it easy to find and easy to remove if you decide you don't like it.
-We recommend installing it on your desktop so it is easy to find.
+They're are more than a few options for this and we often recommend the [home, portable edition of MobaXterm](http://download.mobatek.net/10220170312132617/MobaXterm_Portable_v10.2.zip) (The portable edition installs everything in one folder, making it easy to find and easy to remove if you decide you don't like it.
+We recommend installing it on your desktop so it is easy to find).
+However, for this workshop [_Git for Windows_](https://git-for-windows.github.io/) is the better option because it saves some extra hoop jumping around installing Git _and_ we don't need any of the fancy features that tools like MobaXterm provide.

-MobaXterm has the ability to install software that we might need later and we will make use of this feature as the need arises.
-One tool that we will need to install outside of the shell is Git (this is a version control tool but we will use it to make sure you have a copy of all the workshop content).
-To install it go to the [MobaXterm Plugins Page](http://mobaxterm.mobatek.net/plugins.html) and download the git plugin.
-This will put a file named "Git.mxt3" in your downloads folder.
-Just drag and drop this file into the MobaXterm folder and you're done.
+To install Git for Windows go to the [Git for Windows homepage](https://git-for-windows.github.io/) and choose the download option.
+Follow the install procedure, choosing the default options each time.

 ###GNU-Linux
 ---